mdrorum/advancedprogramming/lectures/lecture12/README.md

         3. make code that passes those tests
         4. refactor to make it look like real code
         5. goto 1
+    - Testing *drives* the development.
+It's not only a proof of quality but a full development system.
+    - Requirements influence the tests.
     - [Boost Test library](http://www.boost.org/doc/libs/1_55_0/libs/test/doc/html/index.html)
     - There are [many others](http://en.wikipedia.org/wiki/List_of_unit_testing_frameworks#C.2B.2B)
     - [Cmake & Ctest](http://www.vtk.org/Wiki/CMake/Testing_With_CTest)